Consumer Packaged Goods Engineering Services

 - Particulate and condensation control for compliance with GMP or food safety standards

-Granular Flow for Powdered and Dry Packaged Goods
+Powder and Granular Flow Simulation for Dry Packaged Goods

-Many consumer goods involve granular materials like powders, grains, crystals, detergent pellets, or snack foods.
-Using Discrete Element Modeling, we simulate how these products move through:
+Many consumer goods involve granular materials such as powders, grains, crystals, detergent pellets, and snack foods.
+Using Discrete Element Modeling (DEM), we simulate how these products move through:

 - Hoppers, augers, feeders, vibrating trays, and bagging machines